Bill Robinson: Early days

-At the age of five, Robinson began dancing for small change, appearing as a "hoofer" or busker in local beer gardens and in front of theaters for tossed pennies.
+At the age of five, Robinson began appearing as a "hoofer" or busker in local beer gardens and in front of theaters for tossed pennies.
 A promoter saw him performing outside the Globe Theater in Richmond and offered him a job as a "pick" in a local minstrel show.
 At that time, minstrel shows were staged by white performers in blackface.
 Pickaninnies were cute black children at the edge of the stage singing, dancing, or telling jokes.

-In 1890, at the age of 12, Robinson ran away to Washington, D.C., where he did odd jobs at Benning Race Track and worked briefly as a jockey.
-In 1891, he was hired by Whallen and Martel, touring with Mayme Remington's troupe in a show titled The South Before the War, performing again as a pickaninny, despite his age.
+In 1890, the 12-year-old Robinson ran away to Washington, D.C. where he did odd jobs at Benning Race Track and worked briefly as a jockey.
+In 1891, he was hired by Whallen and Martel, touring with Mayme Remington's troupe in a show titled The South Before the War, performing again as a pickaninny despite his age.
 He travelled with the show for over a year before growing too mature to play the role credibly.
 He later teamed up with a young Al Jolson, with Jolson singing while Robinson danced for pennies or to sell newspapers.

-In 1898, he returned to Richmond where he joined the United States Army as a rifleman when the Spanish–American War started.
+In 1898, Robinson returned to Richmond and joined the United States Army as a rifleman when the Spanish–American War started.
 He received an accidental gunshot wound from a second lieutenant who was cleaning his gun.